 McDonald’s is proud to support the group of NGOs that make up the Accountability Framework Initiative as they work to create common definitions and guidance for establishing, implementing, and demonstrating progress on ethical supply chain commitments in agriculture and forestry.

-McDonald’s incorporated the Accountability Framework’s initial guidance into our Deforestation-Free Beef Procurement Policy and our raw material specifications for beef, while providing feedback on the practical application of this important set of guidance.
-Additionally, in alignment with the Accountability Framework’s reporting expectations, McDonald’s believes it’s critical that companies adopt a more transparent and consistent approach to tracking progress, clarifying what progress has been made at various stages of the implementation journey, as well as challenges that remain as we approach 2020.
+McDonald’s incorporated the Accountability Framework Initiative’s initial guidance into our Deforestation-Free Beef Procurement Policy and our raw material specifications for beef, while providing feedback on the practical application of this important set of guidance.
+Additionally, in alignment with the Accountability Framework Initiative’s reporting expectations, McDonald’s believes it’s critical that companies adopt a more transparent and consistent approach to tracking progress, clarifying what progress has been made at various stages of the implementation journey, as well as challenges that remain.

 One of the ways McDonald’s has been working to adopt a transparent and consistent approach is through our work with Proforest.
 We have an ongoing relationship to develop criteria, definitions and protocols for our sourcing activities, as well as implementing a strategy for engaging with our suppliers and monitoring and supporting their continuous improvement.
 Since 2017, McDonald’s has been one of several organizations to work with Proforest to develop a comprehensive framework to report on commitments to conserve forests.
 This framework aims to provide greater transparency on the implementation phases of forest commitments and give visibility into the actions of companies as commodities move from being an unknown risk to demonstrating delivery on commitments to conserve forests.
 We believe that this is the most transparent way in which to demonstrate progress, as it reflects the work and analysis necessary throughout the process of a commodity becoming free from deforestation.
 Once finalized, we look forward to utilizing this framework to report on our commodities’ progress toward our commitment.